aarav1656/sui-devbot/README.md

 ### **AI Model**

 The bot's AI model is trained on a dataset of project management best practices and is continuously updated to improve its insights and recommendations.

+## Working of a Retrieval Augmented Generation
+Shown below is a sequence diagram with explanation by NVIDIA at a high level.

+- When users ask an LLM a question, the AI model sends the query to another model that converts it into a numeric format so machines can read it.
+The numeric version of the query is sometimes called an embedding or a vector. <br>
+- The embedding model then compares these numeric values to vectors in a machine-readable index of an available knowledge base. <br>
+- When it finds a match or multiple matches, it retrieves the related data, converts it to human-readable words and passes it back to the LLM. <br>
+- Finally, the LLM combines the retrieved words and its own response to the query into a final answer it presents to the user, potentially citing sources the embedding model found. <br>

 **Conclusion**
 ----------